ToshioCP/LaTeX-BuildTools/Readme.md

     Usage:
       newtex --help
         Show this message.
-      newtex [-en | -ja] bookname
+      Newtex.conf needs to be edited before running newtex. newtex
-        A directory bookname is made and some template files are generated under the directory.
+        A directory is made and some template files are generated under the directory.
-        Then, bookname/skeleton.txt needs to be edited to specify chapters and subfiles. cd bookname
-      newtex
-        Chapters and input commands are added to main.tex and corresponding subfiles are generated.
-        If some bad things happen, make.tex.bak is the backup file copied from the original main.tex.
-        If everything is OK, you can remove make.tex.bak.

 The document of each tool is: